syncfusion/ej2-vue-docs/src/documenteditor/document-editor/export.md

 # Export

-Document editor exports the document into various known file formats in client-side such as Microsoft Word document (.docx), text document (.txt), and its own format called **Syncfusion Document Text (.sfdt)**.
+Document Editor exports the document into various known file formats in client-side such as Microsoft Word document (.docx), text document (.txt), and its own format called **Syncfusion Document Text (.sfdt)**.

 ## SFDT export

-The following example shows how to export documents in document editor as Syncfusion document text (.sfdt).
+The following example shows how to export documents in Document Editor as Syncfusion document text (.sfdt).

 {% tab template="document-editor/export", isDefaultActive=false %}